 We verify Eq.~\ref{eq:N_fail_toric_restricted_even} by exhaustively testing the restricted-lattice decoder for all configurations of weight $d/2$ across the lattice of distances $d = 4, 6$ and $8$.

 Let us next evaluate the entropic term for the unified-lattice decoder.
 As discussed in Sec.~\ref{ssec:motivation}, unlike the restricted-lattice decoder, the unified-lattice decoder allows us to identify correlations between the syndromes caused by Pauli-Y errors to distinguish Pauli-Y errors from Pauli-Z errors.
-As such, the unified-lattice decoder enables us to correct Pauli-$Y$ errors on the surface code.

 The unified-lattice decoder fails when $d/2$ Pauli-Z errors are configured along a major row of the lattice.
-A configuration of $d/2$ Pauli-Z errors occurs with probability $(1-p)^{n - d/2} (p/3)^{d/2}$.

-Once again, the decoder fails when $d/2$ errors are configured along the $d$ sites of one of the $d$ major rows.
+This occurs with probability $(1-p)^{n - d/2} (p/3)^{d/2}$.
+These errors may be configured along the $d$ sites of one of the $d$ major rows.
 We therefore obtain a logical failure rate in the low error rate limit

 where, as in the restricted-lattice decoder case, a factor $1/2$ is included to account for error configurations where the decoder guesses the correct solution.
 We can therefore identify the entropic term for the unified-lattice decoder